ee01/Awechat/README.md

 ## Description

-Synchronize articles or audios to other platforms.
+Synchronize articles to wechat official account.

+If you need to synchronize to more other platforms, install plugin: https://wordpress.org/plugins/a-synchronization

 Now we support:
 * Sync post content to wechat OA material